Palestinian forces battle gunmen in West Bank, 1 dead

 Israel says it is forced to act because the Palestinian security forces have failed to do so.
 The Palestinians say it is difficult and humiliating to cooperate with the Israelis at a time when there is no political horizon.

+At the United Nations, Israeli Prime Minister Yair Lapid met Tuesday with Jordan’s King Abdullah II.
+In a brief statement, Lapid’s office said he talked about “the need for calming the situation on the ground and halting terrorism ahead of the upcoming Jewish holidays.”

+Abdullah, whose country borders the West Bank and has been a vocal critic of Israeli policies there, called for maintaining a “comprehensive calm” during the upcoming period.
+In a statement released by his office, Abdullah called for a “political horizon to achieve a just and comprehensive peace” that would establish an independent Palestinian state alongside Israel.
+He also called for granting the Palestinians “their just and legitimate rights.”

-The United States has pushed both sides to restore quiet.
+The United States has pushed both Israel and the Palestinians to restore quiet.
 But the Biden administration has failed to present a diplomatic plan, focusing instead on small measures to improve the Palestinian economy.

 Palestinian officials refused to comment on Tuesday’s operation.
 But two Hamas militants were arrested in the raid, according to the men’s families.
 One of them was close to another militant who was recently killed in an Israeli raid.